memfault/interrupt/_drafts/test-automation-renode.md

 > fail but not mark the entire test run as a failure.
 You can use this for
 > work-in-progress or flaky tests.

-## Github Actions CI & Renode
+## GitHub Actions CI & Renode

 It's now time to plug things into a continuous integration system for automated testing!
 In a previous post, we wrote about [building firmware in CircleCI]({% post_url 2019-09-17-continuous-integration-for-firmware %}).
-This time, we are going to use Github Actions to build and test our firmware, as it's likely the easiest for most people to get up and running.
+This time, we are going to use GitHub Actions to build and test our firmware, as it's likely the easiest for most people to get up and running.

 To start, we'll want to start by creating a file `.github/workflows/main.yml` in our repo.
-The `blank` example from Github's [starter-workflows](https://github.com/actions/starter-workflows/blob/master/ci/blank.yml) gives a quick introduction to how the system works.
+The `blank` example from GitHub's [starter-workflows](https://github.com/actions/starter-workflows/blob/master/ci/blank.yml) gives a quick introduction to how the system works.
 I've copied it down below for easy reference.